NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 ### Adding blog posts

 In the folder that was created for the `contentPath` (`content` by default).
 Create a folder to hold a blog post.
-The title of this folder will serve as the slug for the blogpost.
+By default, the title of this folder will serve as the slug for the blogpost. (see [Anatomy of a blogpost](#Anatomy of a blogpost) for the ability to specify a custom slug).
 Inside that folder, an `index.mdx` or `index.md` file will be the blog post itself.
 Along this file can be several different files that can then be referenced easily inside that `.md(x)` file.

 ### Adding authors